arik-so/bolts/bolt-simple-taproot.md

 re-establishment or funding confirmation, the partial signature is generated with the `Sign` algorithm specified in the `musig2` BIP.

-When creating a new signature, the sender attaches their _remote_ nonce which allows the receiver to generate an additional commitment.
+When creating a new signature, the sender attaches their _signing_ nonce which allows the receiver to generate an additional commitment.

 ##### Requirements